ASUS-TUFLSR/Realtime-Chat-App-v2/README.md

 - Added a filter to display online users
 - Added a auto scroll feature on new messages
 - Optimized subscribeToMessage to only send message to selected Users
+- Deployed the app on render!!!
+- will add some updates as needed

 # DB